Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Convergence Rate of the Algorithm

 \subsubsection{Algorithm parameters}

-Note that the optimal step size $\gamma_t$, in both cases of one- and two-point estimation procedures, is chosen to be dependent on the monotonicity constant $\nu$.
+The optimal step size $\gamma_t$, in both one- and two-point estimation procedures, is dependent on the monotonicity constant $\nu$.
 For example, for $j=1$, $\gamma_t = \frac{c}{t}$ with $c\ge \frac{1}{\nu}$.
 This choice is motivated by the idea of applying the Chung's lemma for deriving the rates (see the past paragraph in the proof of the main result).
 Any other setting of the following form $\gamma_t = \frac{c}{t}$, $c<\frac{1}{\nu}$, will imply applicability of the Chung's lemma as well.
 However, in this case, according to the Chung's lemma, we get a less tight convergence rate.